-Our Social Work Program has been accredited by the Council on Social Work Education since 1977.
+Our Social Work Program has been fully accredited by the Council on Social Work Education since 1977.
 This gives our graduates access to state and federal civil service exams and provides the credentials needed for professional licensing in social work.
-The Manchester University Social Work Program also prepares students very well for graduate school.
-Our CSWE accreditation allows our graduates to apply for advanced standing in master of social work programs.
+CSWE accreditation also allows our graduates to apply for advanced standing in master of social work programs.

-The Social Work Program faculty take their commitment to academic quality seriously.
+The Social Work Program faculty take our commitment to academic quality seriously.
 Every year, we assess our effectiveness in preparing students for professional social work practice and make improvements to the Program accordingly.
-Here are our most recent Program Assessment Reports to show you how we are doing:
+For a quick summary of our students' learning outcomes, see here:

 Social work students can participate in any MU study abroad opportunity, but two are specifically designed for social work students.
 Every other January Session, social work faculty lead a travel course to Kingston, Jamaica, to study social welfare in the Caribbean.
 The university also offers a study abroad semester in Chennai, India, during which students take social work courses at the university and have a field placement with a local human service organization.

 MU students studying international social work in Jamaica (left) and India (right)